-The History of Shokupan
+History of Shokupan

 When Japan underwent modernization in the early Meiji era of the late 1800s, British round-topped white bread (イギリスパン) was first introduced during that time.
-This bread was called honshoku pan (本食パン), literally meaning “staple food bread,” and was mostly consumed by foreigners.
+This bread was called honshoku pan (本食パン), literally meaning “staple food bread,” and was consumed mainly by foreigners.
 Bakeries started to open in Yokohama (my hometown!) and Kobe, where most foreigners resided.

 My Past Disappointment and Mistakes

 I want to share some mistakes from my early shokupan making in case some of you have had or will have similar disappointments.